loopandlearn/news/docs/index.md

     * Wait 24 hours, it may start working
 * Widgets and Calendar entries are different and may not work
     * People are working on this

+### Customization

+The [Loop and Learn Customization Select Script](https://www.loopandlearn.org/custom-code/#custom) was recently updated.
+This only affects those using the development version of the Loop app.
+Several customizations are no longer needed for dev.

+For those who build the app in a Browser with GitHub Actions, please note the [Customization Template - dev](https://www.loopandlearn.org/custom-code/#template-dev) has been updated.

 ## Questions and Answers from the Facebook Group